franciscorichter/franciscorichter.github.io/_teaching/2024-fall-ODE.md

 ### **Course Content**

 1. **Introduction to Differential Equations**
-   - Definitions, classifications, and examples
+   - Definitions and classifications of differential equations
-   - The role of ODEs in modeling physical, biological, and engineering systems
+   - Real-world applications in science, engineering, and biology
+   - Fundamental theorem of calculus

 2. **First-Order Differential Equations**
-   - Analytical solutions using separation of variables and integrating factors
+   - Separable and linear equations
+   - Growth and decay models
-   - Practical examples from biology and mechanics
+   - Slope fields and geometric solutions

 3. **Second-Order Differential Equations**
-   - Methods for solving second-order ODEs
+   - Homogeneous equations and the characteristic equation
+   - Nonhomogeneous equations: methods of undetermined coefficients and variation of parameters
-   - Applications to mechanical vibrations, electrical circuits, and population dynamics
+   - Applications in mechanical vibrations and electrical circuits

-4. **Numerical Methods for Differential Equations**
+4. **Linear Systems of Differential Equations**
-   - Introduction to numerical approximation techniques:
-     - Euler’s Method
-     - Improved Euler’s and Modified Euler’s Methods
+   - Eigenvalue and eigenvector methods
-     - Runge-Kutta Methods (up to fourth order)
+   - Phase plane analysis
-   - Practical exercises and computational labs
+   - Compartmental models and practical systems

-5. **Applications of Differential Equations**
+5. **Numerical Methods for Differential Equations**
-   - Case studies in engineering, physics, and ecology
+   - Picard iteration and Euler's method
+   - Improved Euler’s and Runge-Kutta methods
-   - Linking ODE solutions to practical systems and data
+   - Numerical applications to practical problems

-6. **Advanced Topics**
+6. **Introduction to Nonlinear Systems**
-   - Stability analysis and Lyapunov’s methods
+   - Equilibrium points, stability, and bifurcations
+   - Linearization techniques
+   - Nonlinear applications: Lotka-Volterra and SIR epidemic models

+7. **Advanced Topics in ODEs**
+   - Higher-order differential equations
+   - Neural ordinary differential equations
-   - Introduction to bifurcation theory and its implications for dynamic systems
+   - Interdisciplinary applications in game theory and ecology
-   - Phase planes and qualitative behavior of solutions